orchestron-orchestrator/sorespo/test/quicklab-notconf/README.md

 northbound interfaces (YANG models) of those vendors.

 NOTCONF does not have a dataplane, nor management plane.
-Therefor there are no actual CPEs in this lab (but the Orchestron CFS input is still structured as if there were).
+Therefor there are no actual CPEs in this lab (but the SORESPO CFS input is still structured as if there were).
 ```
 +-------------------+                                                                     +-------------------+